 Louisa was born in Reykjavík.
+From 1925 to 1937 she grew up in the famous Höfði house since her family resided there.
 She showed artistic ability at an early age, and studied first in Denmark and then under Marcel Gromaire in Paris.
 Her early paintings, dating from the late 1930s, established her as a leading figure in the Icelandic avant-garde community (many of whom met together in a house in Reykjavík called Unuhús).
 In these paintings, subjects are painted with a broad brush, emphasizing geometric form.
+According to Louisa, "it was around this time that I started to do my paintings in one unbroken session".
 These paintings already show much of the character of Louisa's mature work, but are more subdued in color.

 The paintings of Louisa's final three decades include Icelandic landscapes, a series of self-portraits, and tabletop still-life arrangements.
 The landscapes often include charmingly stylized depictions of Icelandic horses and sheep.
 She was to remain an Icelandic citizen all her life, the physical characteristics of her native land informing her bold treatment of form and clarity of light.
 The poet John Ashbery described the result as the "flavor, both mellow and astringent, which no other painter gives us."

 In 1996, Louisa was awarded the American-Scandinavian Foundation's Cultural Award, and in 1998 became a member of the American Academy of Arts and Letters.
 She died in Delhi, New York in 2000.
-Her work is represented in many public collections, including the Hirshhorn Museum and Sculpture Garden in Washington, D.C. and the Reykjavík Art Museum.
+Her work is represented in many public collections, including the Hirshhorn Museum and Sculpture Garden in Washington, D.C., the Art Institute of Chicago, and the Reykjavík Art Museum.